Breast Enlargement Surgery

 Breast enlargement aftercare

-What can I expect after a breast enlargement?
+What can I expect after breast enlargement surgery?

-During your consultation, your surgeon will give you specific instructions on the breast enlargement aftercare process.
+During your consultation, your surgeon will give you specific instructions regarding their preferred method of aftercare for breast enlargement surgery patients.

-After your breast enlargement, you will usually be able to return home the same day or the day after.
-Before you leave the hospital, a post-operative appointment will be arranged within two weeks time.
+After your breast enlargement surgery, you will likely be able to return home the same day or the day after.
+Before you leave the hospital, a post-operative appointment will be arranged so you can meet with your surgeon within the following two weeks.
 During this appointment, your surgeon will examine your breasts, remove any non-dissolvable stitches and address any surgical complications.

 Time off work